radius-project/docs/docs/content/user-guides/tutorials/webapp/webapp-initial-deployment/index.md

 slug: "frontend"
 ---

-## Define a Radius app as a .bicep file
+## Define a Radius application in a .bicep file

-Radius uses the [Bicep language](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/bicep-overview) as its file-format and structure.
-In this tutorial you will define an app named `webapp` that will contain the container and database resources, all described in Bicep.
+Radius uses the [Bicep language]({{< ref bicep >}}) as its file-format and structure.
+In this tutorial you will define an app named `webapp` that will contain the container and MongoDB connector resources, all described in Bicep.

-Create a new file named `template.bicep` and paste the following:
+Create a new file named `todo.bicep` and paste the following:

 {{< rad file="snippets/empty-app.bicep" embed=true >}}